 To safeguard the well-being of the victims

-To provide support and assistance to individual victims and their families so as to help them overcome the trauma brought about by child abuse, spouse / cohabitant battering and sexual violence
+To provide support and assistance to individual victims and their families so as to help them overcome the trauma brought about by child maltreatment, spouse / cohabitant battering and sexual violence

-To educate the public on the prevention and proper handling of child abuse, spouse / cohabitant battering and sexual violence incidents
+To educate the public on the prevention and proper handling of child maltreatment, spouse / cohabitant battering and sexual violence incidents

-The Social Welfare Department (SWD) has maintained the Child Protection Registry (CPR) to collect and compile statistical information of the cases with the children who have been / might have been abused or are currently at risk of abuse and their abusers / suspected abusers / potential abusers, for the purposes of ascertaining the magnitude of the problem, including identification of the general profile and characteristics of child abuse, to facilitate better communication among casework units which handle related cases, and also the study, planning and development of services which prevent child abuse, such as formulating public education programmes to prevent the occurrence of child abuse.
-At present, all SWD and non-governmental organisation service units providing casework service including Integrated Family Service Centres, Integrated Services Centres, Family and Child Protective Services Units, Medical Social Services Units, Probation and Community Service Orders Offices, School Social Work Units, Outreaching Social Work Units, Integrated Children and Youth Services Centres, etc. can report the information of child abuse cases and children with risk of abuse to the CPR.
+The Social Welfare Department (SWD) has maintained the Child Protection Registry (CPR) to collect and compile statistical information on the children who have been maltreated/might have been maltreated or are currently at risk of maltreatment and the perpetrators/alleged perpetrators/potential perpetrators for the purpose of ascertaining the magnitude of the problem, including identification of the general profile and characteristics of child maltreatment, to facilitate better communication among casework units, which are registered users of CPR and are handling suspected child maltreatment cases/with risk of child maltreatment, and also the planning and development of services which prevent child maltreatment, including the planning of public education programmes to prevent child maltreatment.
+At present, all SWD and non-governmental organisation (NGO) service units providing casework service, including Integrated Family Service Centres, Integrated Services Centres, Family and Child Protective Services Units, Medical Social Services Units (including Hospital Authority), Probation and Community Service Orders Offices, School Social Work Units, Outreaching Social Work Units, Integrated Children and Youth Services Centres, etc., can register child maltreatment cases and children with risk of maltreatment to the CPR.

-Newly Reported Child Abuse, Spouse/Cohabitant Battering and Sexual Violence Cases
+Newly Registered Child Protection, Newly Reported Spouse/Cohabitant Battering and Sexual Violence Cases

-The statistics on cases involving child abuse, spouse / cohabitant battering and sexual violence cases in the territories are captured by the Child Protection Registry (CPR) and the Central Information System on Spouse / Cohabitant Battering Cases and Sexual Violence Cases (CISSCBSV) managed by Social Welfare Department respectively.
-The number of newly reported child abuse, spouse / cohabitant battering and sexual violence cases during a specific period is tabulated respectively below :
+The statistics on cases involving child protection, spouse / cohabitant battering and sexual violence cases in the territories are captured by the Child Protection Registry (CPR) and the Central Information System on Spouse / Cohabitant Battering Cases and Sexual Violence Cases (CISSCBSV) managed by Social Welfare Department respectively.
+SWD will upload the collected accumulative statistical data onto this web page on quarterly or yearly basis.
+The number of newly registered child protection, newly reported spouse / cohabitant battering and sexual violence cases during a specific period is tabulated respectively below :

 Annual Statistics in Past Years